 Nosy Be is situated about 8km away from the northwestern coast of Madagascar, the word Nosy Be means ‘Big Island’ in Malagasy language and the main town here is Andoany.
 This island covers an area of about 320.02 sq km; Nosy Be has been given different names over the years where by it was once called Assada.
 The climate on this island is tropical and during summer it is humid in months December, January and February.

-Nosy Be is Madagascar’s busiest and largest tourist resort/spot, it receives many tourists due to its great climate and location hence making it a great place for holidays.
+Nosy Be is Madagascar’s busiest and largest tourist resort/spot, it receives many tourists due to its great climate and location hence making it a great place for hiking & trekking holidays in Madagascar.
 Nosy Be has various things to offer starting with the beaches where one can swim, relax and chill, the Nosy Sakatia island here there is an opportunity to swim with the turtles, this is an amazing experience, Mount Passont this also provides good panoramic views of the island and nearby places, also there it is a great spot for sunset viewing.
 Other activities that can be done include cultural tours around villages, scuba diving and snorkeling and also a visit to the Lokobe nature reserve here you get a chance of seeing lemurs, panther chameleons among others.
 There are various beach restaurants that serve food, drinks and beverages, and also accommodation activities are there and mainly used are Sakatia lodge, Le zahir lodge and many more.

-Nosy Boraha/Ile Sainte Marie
+Nosy Boraha/ Ile Sainte Marie

 Its name currently is Nosy Boraha though it is still known as Ile Sainte Marie to most tourists.
 It is an island situated 8 km east coast of Madagascar, it covers an area of 222 sq km and the major town on this island is Ambodifotatra.
 It is among the top tourist attractions in Madagascar, there are various beaches that are endowed with luscious vegetation, beautiful coconut palms, bays and coves that are surrounded by coral reefs and numerous villages that one can explore and discover lots of things.
 While here you experience the freshness of the atmosphere, enjoy different views from the landscapes and also see humpback whales that migrate during the early fall and winter; this is an amazing experience.

-The island is home to Ambodena forest which harbours geckos, lemurs (mouse lemurs, white fronted brown lemurs etc), chameleons, and frogs.
+The island is home to Ambodena forest which harbors geckos, lemurs (mouse lemurs, white fronted brown lemurs etc), chameleons, and frogs.
 Activities done in Nosy Boraha include; cycling, visiting villages, snorkeling, diving, canoeing, and swimming in the beaches and turquoise lagoon (it is not easy to swim in there).
 The climatic conditions on the island are more favorable from September to December though rainfall can be expected any time in the year.
 There are a number of service providers at the island such as restaurants and hotels; they are well developed.

 Tsingy de Bemaraha